lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 Back in RSpec
 -------

 OK, pop your brain-stack back until we're in `RSpec::Core::Commandline#run` again.
-Our reporter did it's preamble stuff, and we were iterating through `@world.example_groups`, whose origin we now understand.
+Our reporter did its preamble stuff, and we were iterating through `@world.example_groups`, whose origin we now understand.

 For each example group, the `run` method is called on that class, with the reporter instance passed as an argument.